-- Motivation: Supervised baseline is still limited to the labeled data size. - Given an entity-relation-entity triple, extract all text that matches this and use it to train
+- Motivation: Supervised baseline is still limited to the labeled data size. - Given an entity-relation-entity triple, extract all text that matches these two entities, and use these texts to train the classifier

 [Steven Spielberg]'s film [Saving Private Ryan] is loosely based on the brothers' story.

 Allison co-produced the Academy Awardwinning [Saving Private Ryan], directed by [Steven Spielberg]...